 What mindset should you have to do the big lap around Australia?

 If you plan to see everything you can no matter how long it takes, then you are less likely to ‘rush’ and miss things.

 I understand some people may have limited time due to family and other commitments, but if this is not the case then why do you need to be in a hurry to return to base?

-If you have commitments, plan your get-away.
+If you have commitments, plan your getaway.

-This is why I decided to sell up before I hit 50.
+This is one reason I decided to sell up before I hit 50.

-Have you considered taking a 3-month holiday every year or two, to have a break from your commitments.
+Have you considered taking a 3-month holiday every year or two, to have a break from your commitments?

 If you feel you will have commitments in the future, I recommend you do the biggest trip first.
 If you are in the West then do the North East, if in the East, do the North West.
-Each subsequent break can do a closer or smaller area.

 Where can you find information to plan your trip?

 - Facebook Groups.
 There are many groups of travelers who can give you ideas on where to stay and what to see in an area of your choice.
 Just check that the information you are given is up to date.

 - Wiki Camps.
 Wiki Camps is an app that will guide you to free camps, showers, points of interest, dump points, fishing spots, and more.
 You can set filters to ensure that you find answers that suit your personal requirements.
 The current fee is a one-off payment of $7.95.
 The only disadvantage of this app is that the information is gathered by users and sometimes the information is not correct.
 One person’s idea of plenty of space may be OK for a car or small van but does not apply if you have a bus.
-You can download your trip itinerary in advance so that the information can be accessed off-line.
+You can download your trip itinerary in advance so that the information can be accessed offline.

 - Tourist Information Centre.
 Your local tourist information center will have information on the local area, state, and even interstate.

 We can be limited by our imagination when it comes to traveling around Australia.

 Unfortunately, many people are limited by their imagination.

-We were in a 4×4 only accessible location at Litchfield National Park in the Northern Territory.
+We were in a 4×4-only accessible location at Litchfield National Park in the Northern Territory.
 To reach the campsite you need to go about 25m up a creek which was quite rocky and the water was reasonably high at the time.

 When we arrived there were some overseas tourists in a 2wd petrol Wicked Van.